Websoft9Archive/ansible-template/docs/stack-deployment.md

 # Deployment

 **Deployment is to copy the pre-installed RabbitMQ package online to your Cloud Server**.
-For example, after the user subscribe RabbitMQ on the Cloud Platform, the Platform will automatically copy the RabbitMQ to the corresponding Cloud Server.
+For example, after the user subscribes RabbitMQ on the Cloud Platform, the Platform will automatically copy the RabbitMQ to the corresponding Cloud Server.

 - If RabbitMQ has been deployed, go to [Initial Installation](/zh/stack-installation.md) to complete the operation.
 - If not, you need to deploy RabbitMQ to your cloud server first.